Tl;dr: How to pitch investors. Be normal, be credible. Just read it!

 If you are in the room you need to talk

-Pitching investors is a huge waste of time and not something ‘glamorous’ where people stuck in the office are missing out.
+Pitching investors is a huge waste of time and not something ‘glamorous’ where people stuck in the office is missing out.
 If you are reading this and aren’t the CEO, get over it.
 You aren’t missing anything!

 Everyone who goes to pitch is blowing time they could otherwise spend executing.
 People should only go to meetings if they add value (And I do not mean moral support).
 It’s really weird to have someone in the room who doesn’t say anything.
 Why the hell are they there?
 When I’ve been pitched by teams and there is more than one person (The CEO) and it’s only one person talking, I’m wondering why the hell they are there?